papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 print(noOfConnectedComponents, components)
 ```
 - This implementation directly prints each connected component.
-- If we just want the count of the number of connected component, then maintain a variable which increments for each new dfs in the above implementation.
+- If we just want the count of the number of connected component, then maintain a variable which increments for each new dfs/bfs in the above implementation.
 OR- Maintain an component array where index i denotes the node and assign it the component number to which it belongs to.
 ##### Java
 ```java
 public class Main {